wp-plugins/wp-multi-network/readme.txt

 Download and install using the built in WordPress plugin installer.

-Activate in the "Plugins" admin panel using the "Activate" link.
+Activate in the "Plugins" network admin panel using the "Network Activate" link.

+Comment out the `DOMAIN_CURRENT_SITE` line in your `wp-config.php` file.
+If you don't have this line, you probably need to <a href="http://codex.wordpress.org/Create_A_Network">enable multisite</a>.

 Start planning and creating your networks.